suryakun/milbase-skeleton/README.md

 ## Getting Started

 Graphql is awesome, elixir is awesome too.
 How to combine these two things?
 This skeleton created as a template for you who wants to create a server app with elixir and graphql.
 As a template placeholder, this
-skeleton contains a classic user-post-comment schema which a user have many posts and a post have many comments.
+skeleton contains a classic user-post-comment schema which a user has many posts and a post has many comments.

 ### Prerequisites